 To develop the required theoretical and practical skills, students are expected to use the classroom and lab spaces to practice at times additional to scheduled sessions.
-For this reason, students will be able to reserve a PT lab or classroom by contacting one of the departmental staff.
+For this reason, students will be able to reserve a PT lab or classroom by completing the Room Reservation Form in the forms section of this Handbook and emailing it to the PT staff member listed on the form.
 A memo will be sent to the University Police informing them that students will be in a certain lab after hours.
-The memo is faxed to UT Police and then posted on the door of the lab that is used.
 It is required that a student call the UT Police prior to leaving in order to have the door locked.
 After hours and on weekends, the University Police will allow access to certain teaching areas only with prior approval.
 Many of the classrooms and labs contain valuable equipment.
 It is extremely important that the rooms be kept locked when unattended.

 NOTE: It is the student's responsibility to ensure that all of the equipment or furniture in classrooms and labs are placed back in its proper location when practice is finished.

-This is particularly important in those labs where there are many items of small
+This is particularly important in those labs where there are many items of small equipment.